-In September 2010, the Company entered into a commercial lease agreement with CompleGen, Inc. for laboratory space located in Seattle, WA.
+On September 29, 2010, the Company entered into a commercial lease agreement with CompleGen, Inc. for laboratory space located in Seattle, WA.
 The lease provides for monthly rent of \$3,658 and a security deposit of \$3,658.
-The initial lease term was from September 29, 2010 through March 31, 2011, at which time the lease converted into a month-to-month lease.
+The lease terms are from September 29, 2010 through March 31, 2011, at which time the lease has converted to month to month unless two months' prior written notice of the intent to terminate the agreement is given.
 The monthly rent for the lease increased to \$4,267 commencing January 2012.
-For the periods of September 2010 through December 31, 2011 and the nine months ended September 30, 2012, we incurred \$43,890 and \$38,403, respectively, of rent expense for the lease.
+For the twelve months ended December 31, 2012, the Company incurred \$46,529 of rent expense for the lease.
+The lease was terminated in December 2012, and the rental deposit was applied to the rent of the final month.